-Finding myself in Berkeley at six in the morning, with three hours to spare before I had to take my father to an appointment back in Bristol, I decided to go for a walk along Berkeley Pill from the village to the River Severn and back - an excursion of around three and a half miles.
+Having dropped Son the Elder off in Berkeley at six in the morning for some extra work, and with three hours to spare before I had to take my father to an appointment back in Bristol, I decided to go for a walk along Berkeley Pill from the village to the River Severn and back - an excursion of around three and a half miles.

 It was just over five years since Ted, my dog, and I had last walked this route, as part of a longer walk.
 It was good seeing familiar landmarks again, like the old mill on the opposite bank of the pill ...